rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 ```
 ![bake-step](../images/exercise2/bake-step.png)

-6. Hit `Add build step` again and from the dropdown select `Execute Shell`.
+6. Hit `Add build step` again and from the dropdown select `Execute shell`.
 Enter the following text and remember to change `<YOUR_NAME>` accordingly.
 ```bash
 #!/bin/bash
 set -o xtrace